derRiesenOtter/bachelor/docs/thesis/discussion.typ

 applied to the @idr model or on the PPMC-lab dataset.
 A likely explanation for this inconsistency lies in the use of sequence padding.
 Since protein sequences vary in length, all sequences were padded to a uniform length of 2700.
-As seen in the distribution o sequence length, most proteins in this study were smaller than 1000 residues, which leads many sequences consisting mostly of padded values.
+As seen in the distribution of sequence length, most proteins in this study were smaller than 1000 residues, which leads to many sequences consisting mostly of padded values.
 @bn calculates the mean and standard deviation per channel across the batch, including the padded values.
 When batches include many short sequences, these padding values disproportionately affect the normalization statistics,